Relishablez/F1_imp/README.md

 --->>> Please note: the ipinfo.io API requires a token to function properly.
 The one included in this is a free tier placeholder and may need to be replaced with your own.

 ---------------------------------------------------------------------------------------------------------
-MUST DISABLE ADBLOCKER FOR THIS CLIENT-SIDED WEBSITE TO RUN PROPERLY
+❗❗❗MUST DISABLE ADBLOCKER FOR THIS CLIENT-SIDED WEBSITE TO RUN PROPERLY❗❗❗
 - Must whitelist the website/local file: https://relishablez.github.io/F1_imp/
 ---------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------------------------
-FAQs:
+❓FAQs:
 ------------------------------------------------------------------------------------------------------------------------------------------
 - When I click "query" nothing happens.
-Disable adblockers, trackers, cookie loggers, cookie blockers and the like on the website/webpage
+<br>Disable adblockers, trackers, cookie loggers, cookie blockers and the like on the website/webpage</br>

 - How reliable is Ipinfo.io?
-Reliable enough to warrant me using it.
+<br>Reliable enough to warrant me using it.
 They also boast a really good database and frequency of crawling the web (more than 1,000,000,000,000 a year and 1,000,000,000 a day).
-See more details: https://ipinfo.io/faq/article/47-how-precise-is-ipinfo-data#:~:text=We%20like%20to%20think%20we,depending%20on%20the%20data%20type.
+See more details: https://ipinfo.io/faq/article/47-how-precise-is-ipinfo-data#:~:text=We%20like%20to%20think%20we,depending%20on%20the%20data%20type.</br>

 - Do you plan on checking more services to cross check IPs such as VPN and Proxy detection?
 <br>Yes.
 Currently just using Ipinfo.io</br>